Therapeutic Plasma Exchange · Plasmapheresis · Scottsdale, Arizona

 4. Number of Sessions

-Most longevity TPE protocols involve 3 to 6 sessions, often spaced 1–2 weeks apart.
-Some patients transition to periodic maintenance sessions after an initial series.
+Most longevity TPE protocols involve 3 to 6 treatments, often spaced 1–2 weeks apart, and initial series are typically built on Complete (or Advanced when physician-recommended).
+Many patients then transition to a Maintenance or Annual Membership on Essential after that initial series.

 A fair cost comparison requires knowing both the per-session price and the recommended protocol.
 A lower per-session rate across more sessions may represent a higher total commitment than a higher per-session rate across fewer.